fry-guy/piboy-keymaps/README.md

 Lastly, after launching the game, users must remap the virtual keyboard in DosBox-Pure to the controller button whose default keyboard map is left-control in RetroArch.
 (Key 9 on the PiBoy DMG.)
 This can be done within the game from the retroarch system menu under "Controls --> Port 1 Controls."
 This step is required to enable virtual keyboard support in game.

+For a complete list of the controls, see https://github.com/fry-guy/piboy-keymaps/blob/main/MM3_KEY_GUIDE.txt.

 <b>Might and Magic IV & V: World of Xeen</b>

 To use this script, users must place "MM45Start" and "MM45.sh" in the "pc" folder of RetroPie and "Might & Magic IV & V - World of Xeen.cfg" in the /opt/retropie/configs/all/retroarch/config/DOSBox-pure/ folder.
 Users must also place the game file ("Might & Magic IV & V - World of Xeen.dosz") in the /home/pi/RetroPie/roms/pc/ folder.